 Here’s how easy this Italian chopped salad recipe is…

 My Italian-inspired chopped salad is modeled after one I order at a local restaurant.
 I basically toss all my favorite antipasti/charcuterie ingredients into a bowl with dressing!
 Here’s what I put in mine:

 - LOTS OF GREENS.
-I like Romaine, or a blend with radicchio, red leaf lettuce, or arugula for some color and bite.
+I like Romaine lettuce, or a blend with radicchio, red or green leaf lettuce, or arugula for some color and bite.

 - PEPPERONI AND SALAMI.
 I prefer uncured (no nitrates), wherever possible.
 Applegate is a pretty easy brand to find.